xsylvers/IS218-HW10/readme.md

     - [Alembic Migration - this is what runs to create the tables when you do alembic upgrade head](alembic/versions/628adcb2d60e_initial_migration.py)
     - See the tests folder for all the tests

- - API Documentation: `http://localhost/docs` - The Swagger UI documentation for the API, providing information on endpoints, request/response formats, and authentication.
+ - API Documentation: `http://localhost/docs` - Provides information on endpoints, request/response formats, and authentication.
  - Database Management: `http://localhost:5050` - The PGAdmin interface for managing the PostgreSQL database, allowing you to view and manipulate the database tables.

 - **Code Documentation**: